meetalva/alva-design/docs/guides/library.md

 Make sure to select the `package.json` file in the `designkit` folder.

 Analysing the DesignKit should take Alva just a few seconds.
-You can verify everything worked if the library panes looks roughly like the screenshot below.
+You can verify everything worked if the library pane looks roughly like the screenshot below.

 ![](https://media.meetalva.io/libraries.svg)